Home

 Each treatment is based on an assessment of your history, presenting symptoms, and constitution.
 Points are chosen for how they relate to the whole pattern, not only where pain or discomfort appears.

 I work primarily within Japanese acupuncture traditions.
-Treatments are gentle and precise, often using shallow insertion and minimal stimulation.
+Treatments are subtle and precise, often using shallow insertion and minimal stimulation.
 This allows the body to respond without being forced, which can be especially helpful for sensitive patients or long-standing conditions.

 Treatment plans are collaborative and may change over time as your body changes.